Vance and Modi meet in New Delhi to discuss trade deal and avoid US tariffs

 Regardless, Trump targeted India with a 26% levy, part of which has since been paused.
 However, he has continued to call India a “tariff abuser” and “tariff king.”

-The trade negotiations are especially urgent for New Delhi as it could be hit hard by Trump’s tariffs, particularly in the agriculture, processed food, auto components, high-end machinery, medical equipment and jewelry sectors.
+The trade negotiations are especially urgent for India, which could be hit hard by Trump’s tariffs, particularly in the agriculture, processed food, auto components, high-end machinery, medical equipment and jewelry sectors.

 “U.S. trade policy under Trump offers an opportunity for India to embed itself in a bigger way in the U.S. markets and global supply chains,” Shringla said.